 "Rabbit Hood" is a 1949 Merrie Melodies short directed by Chuck Jones that makes fun of the Robin Hood legend.
 Bugs Bunny attempts to steal carrots from the king's garden, but the Sheriff of Nottingham keeps trying to foil him.
 Bugs, annoyed, spends the entire picture trying to get even.

 Not to be confused with "Robin Hood Daffy", also by Chuck Jones.

 - Bavarian Fire Drill: Bugs manages to fool the Sheriff of Nottingham into buying the king's private garden this way.
 Once he realizes what he's done (much, much later), the Sheriff is not amused.

-- Breaking the Fourth Wall: At one points, Bugs yells at Little John "You've been yelling that through the whole picture!
+- Breaking the Fourth Wall: At one point, Bugs yells at Little John: "You've been yelling that through the whole picture!
 Well, where is he?!"

 - The Cameo: At the end, Robin Hood (Errol Flynn) makes an appearance in the form of a film clip from The Adventures of Robin Hood.Bugs: Nah, that's silly.
 It couldn't be him.